 A plate works wonders for keeping leftovers contained for a day or two.

 Avoid single-use storage bags/wraps.
 There are so many reusable options to choose from these days.
 For ideas and my picks, see my post on single-use disposables.

 Reuse what you have.
 Even better, instead of buying new containers, clean and use those from grocery purchases – yogurt, pasta sauce, soup, pickles – for leftover food.

 Freezing leftovers is a great way to reduce food waste while not boring your family with the same meal two days in a row!

-Here are leftovers that I regularly freeze for a later date.
+Here are some leftovers that I regularly freeze for a later date.
 I write the date and food item on the container in order to keep track of when I stored it.

 Overripe bananas.
-Use them as the ingredient for banana bread or a smoothie base.
+Use these as the ingredient for banana bread or a smoothie base.

 Canned tomatoes.
 Any remaining in the can is frozen to be used for soups or sauces.

 Baked goods.
 Leftover cookies, cakes, and muffins from meetings, parties, or any event.

 Breakfast Items.
-Uneaten pancakes, waffles, muffins from that Sunday brunch can all be frozen in containers or (reusable!) baggies to be enjoyed at a later date.
+Uneaten pancakes, waffles, or muffins from that Sunday brunch can all be frozen in containers or (reusable!) baggies to be enjoyed at a later date.